michellelclement/magnetic-eyes/README.md

 * As a registered user, I want to be able to easily update my profile information so that I can update my personal details
 * As a registered user, I want to be able to view my past orders so that I can keep track of my orders with the site
 * As a registered user, I want to be able to have my delivery details prefilled so that I can save time in entering my details
-* As a registered user, I want to be able to save my preferred payment details so that I can save time ordering in the future

 **Website shopper user stories:**